Yutman/Quest-SZN/README.md

 User authentication and data storage are managed using Firebase, ensuring a smooth and secure shopping experience.

 ### Learning objectives
-1.To understand concepts and principles of e-commerce platforms such as product categories, carts and checkout processes.
+- To understand concepts and principles of e-commerce platforms such as product categories, carts and checkout processes.
-2.Gain proficiency in using React Router for implementing navigation and routing within the application.
+- Gain proficiency in using React Router for implementing navigation and routing within the application.
-3.Learn how to manage state in a React application, including storing and updating data related to shopping cart items and user interactions.
+- Learn how to manage state in a React application, including storing and updating data related to shopping cart items and user interactions.
-4.To gain hands-on experience integrating Stripe API into a web application 5.To learn how to set up authentication using Firebase Authentication, allowing users to sign up, sign in, and securely access protected routes.
+- To gain hands-on experience integrating Stripe API into a web application
+- To learn how to set up authentication using Firebase Authentication, allowing users to sign up, sign in, and securely access protected routes.
-6.To understand the process of integrating frontend React components with backend services such as Firebase.
+- To understand the process of integrating frontend React components with backend services such as Firebase.
-7.To develop skills in testing and debugging a React application, ensuring the functionality of features such as navigation, shopping cart management, and payment processing.
+- To develop skills in testing and debugging a React application, ensuring the functionality of features such as navigation, shopping cart management, and payment processing.
-8.To learn how to deploy a React application to a web hosting service such as Firebase Hosting, making the e-commerce platform accessible to users online and gaining experience in managing web deployments.
+- To learn how to deploy a React application to a web hosting service such as Firebase Hosting, making the e-commerce platform accessible to users online and gaining experience in managing web deployments.

 ### Technologies used
-HTML/CSS - For structuring the layout and styling the user interface.
+- HTML/CSS - For structuring the layout and styling the user interface.
-JavaScript - For adding interactivity to my application, handling user events, and manipulating data.
+- JavaScript - For adding interactivity to my application, handling user events, and manipulating data.
-Firebase Authentication - For user authentication, allowing users to sign up, sign in, and securely access protected routes.
+- Firebase Authentication - For user authentication, allowing users to sign up, sign in, and securely access protected routes.
-React - React would be a suitable library for building the frontend due to the app’s dynamic UI components.
+- React - React would be a suitable library for building the frontend due to the app’s dynamic UI components.
-React Router - To implement navigation and routing between different categories of items in the e-commerce platform.
+- React Router - To implement navigation and routing between different categories of items in the e-commerce platform.
-Fetch API - For making HTTP requests to interact with external APIs, such as the Stripe API for payment processing.
+- Fetch API - For making HTTP requests to interact with external APIs, such as the Stripe API for payment processing.
-Book - Learning JavaScript Design Patterns by Addy Osmani .
+- Book - Learning JavaScript Design Patterns by Addy Osmani .
 ### Third-party services
-Stripe API - Stripe's test mode to integrate payment processing functionality, allowing users to handle payments securely.
+- Stripe API - Stripe's test mode to integrate payment processing functionality, allowing users to handle payments securely.
-Google Analytics - For analytics and tracking user behavior on your website, providing insights into user engagement, conversion rates, and traffic sources.
+- Google Analytics - For analytics and tracking user behavior on your website, providing insights into user engagement, conversion rates, and traffic sources.

 ### Challenge Statement
 To establish an online presence for Quest SZN physical shop to tap into the growing e-commerce market.